Madrasa of Sarghatmish: Architecture

+The Madrasa of Sarghatmish is an example of Mamluk architectural innovation.
+The building's four iwan layout is in line with the cruciform, or cross-shaped, madrasa plan.
 The building's facade faces the street to the northwest, and the domed mausoleum jets out from the south end of the facade and into the street through a rectangular, cross-vaulted space.
 This madrasa shows the tendency of Mamluk architecture to prefer that the front of the building faces the existing street, while at the same time orienting the interior of the mosque toward the qibla.
 In this case, the facade is composed of the madrasa and mausoleum, and the mosque is located behind the facade, furthest from the street.
 This choice to make the secular aspects of the building visible to the public, reflects the Mamluks' tendency to value prestige over piety.
 The mausoleum was also presented in this fashion in order to attract the attention of pedestrians in hopes of receiving their blessings.

-From the outside of the Madrasa of Sarghatmish one can see its octagonal minaret on the eastern corner of the facade.
-It was elegantly constructed and has patterns of two-colored inlaid masonry.
-The facade itself is 15.5m high and contains the main portal to the building's interior.
+From the outside of the Madrasa of Sarghatmish, one can see its octagonal minaret on the eastern corner of the facade.
+It was elegantly constructed and has patterns of two-coloured inlaid masonry.
+The facade itself is 15.5 m high and contains the main portal to the building's interior.
 The portal is emphasized by an elevated section of the facade called a pishtaq.
 Additionally, pendative triangles are seen under the portal's semi-dome.
 The upper walls of the facade are aligned with small rectangular windows which belong to the living quarters.
 The windows also appear on the rear facade as part of the students' cells.
 Outside the building the dome over the mausoleum is clearly visible.
 The double-shelled, exotic dome is made out of bricks that form an unusually high drum.